manel1874/QSHY/stringSearch/README.md

 $ ~/MPC-Benchmark/SemiHonestYao/SemiHonestYao -partyID i -configFile YaoConfig.txt -partiesFile Parties -internalInterationsNumber 1
 ```

-The other party 1-*i* should be run in a different terminal or in a different computar.
+The other party 1-*i* should be run in a different terminal or in a different computer.
 We can also use the files `runParty0.sh` or `runParty1.sh` for shortcut.